AnthonySteele/MvcRouteTester/README.md

 ## Where can I get it?

-You can get the source from here on GitHub, or [get the binaries from nuget](http://www.nuget.org/packages/MvcRouteTester/).
+You can get the source from here on GitHub, or get the binaries [for ASP MVC 4](http://www.nuget.org/packages/MvcRouteTester/) or [for ASP MVC 5](http://www.nuget.org/packages/MvcRouteTester.MVC5/) from nuget.org.

 ## Usage